greenkey/eddie/README.md

 # pychatbot

-pychatbot is a library you can use to create your own chat bots.
+`pychatbot` is a library you can use to create your own chat bots in seconds.

+This is a very young library, any request/suggestion/help will be very appreciated.
+For them, create an issue or contact me!

 ## Install